 (3) The WA Branch of the AMA does not have the right, to the exclusion of an organisation or organisations, to represent under this Act the industrial interests of medical practitioners, unless an order to that effect is made under section 72A.

-(4) Within 30 days of the coming into operation of section 36 of the Industrial Relations Legislation Amendment and Repeal Act 1995 the WA Branch of the AMA shall lodge with the Registrar a copy of its rules as then in force.
+(4) Within 30 days of the coming into operation of section 36 of the Industrial Relations Legislation Amendment and Repeal Act 1995 the WA Branch of the AMA must lodge with the Registrar a copy of its rules as then in force.

-(5) The WA Branch of the AMA shall lodge with the Registrar, within 30 days of the making of the alteration, any alteration made to the rules lodged under subsection (4) as altered from time to time.
+(5) The WA Branch of the AMA must lodge with the Registrar, within 30 days of the making of the alteration, any alteration made to the rules lodged under subsection (4) as altered from time to time.

-(6) The WA Branch of the AMA shall file with the Registrar once in each year, at such time as is prescribed —
+(6) The WA Branch of the AMA must file with the Registrar once in each year, at such time as is prescribed —

 (a) a list of the names, residential addresses, and occupations of the persons holding offices in the Branch; and